-MKV Not Supported in Premiere Pro CC?
-Let's Fix It Now
+How to Fix MKV Not Supported in Premiere Pro?

-Many people use the MKV format extensively.
-MKV files may be high quality Blu-Ray rips, OBS captured footages, or something else.
-However, when we try to import MKV file into Adobe Premiere Pro - the most popular industry standard video editing software in the world, the file import failure window will pop up with an error message "File format not supported" or "Unsupported format or damaged file".
+MKV is the format used extensively and supported widely.
+However, when we try to import MKV file into Adobe Premiere Pro - the most popular industry-standard video editing software in the world, the Premiere Pro MKV not supported error pops up with an error message like "File format not supported" or "Unsupported format or damaged file".

 Table of Contents